 Damian Wayne, Batman's son, was initially intended to die after his first storyline, and was widely disliked by fans for his bad attitude and violent behavior.
 He was then made into the new Robin, and became the co-headliner of the immensely popular Batman and Robin series, where he developed a brotherly friendship with Dick Grayson that people absolutely adore.
 Peter J. Tomasi would then further rescue Damian in the second Batman and Robin series, also immensely popular, where he worked with his dad.
-He has since developed a sizable fanbase, and Batman and Robin continues to be a strong seller.
-He was even briefly added to the Teen Titans as part of a stunt to raise the title's sagging sales.
+He has since developed a sizable fanbase, even being briefly added to the Teen Titans as part of a stunt to raise the title's sagging sales.
 This still didn't stop his creator from going through with his original plans and finally killing him, but he got better in a timely fashion and would get another ongoing once Batman and Robin ended, and then appear in Superman and get another series with Jon Kent with Super Sons.

-Another, earlier example is Stephanie Brown, the fourth Robin and Batgirl respectfully, and was an Ensemble Darkhorse in the Robin book before War Games killed her off.
+Another, earlier example is Stephanie Brown, the fourth Robin and Batgirl respectively, and was an Ensemble Darkhorse in the Robin book before War Games killed her off.
 After her death, however, her popularity with the readers caused not only for her death to be retconned - but also for her to be made the newest Batgirl with her own (Batman Beyond-esque) series with Barbara Gordon.
 Unfortunately it was cancelled, and Stephanie got sent to Comicbook Limbo before being revealed to have been retconned out of existence entirely, not re-surfacing until 2014 as the Spoiler.
 It's become clear that Stephanie is an invertedCreator's Pet - she has a vocal fanbase, but the higher-upsdo not like the character.
 (Expect Popularity Polynomial to reverse this one day.)